Greenlief T. Stevens: Civil War service

 Cpt Stevens served in the Army of the Shenandoah under MG Philip Sheridan.
-This included serious fighting at the Battle of Opequan and the Battle of Cedar Creek.
-At Opequan, the 5th Maine supported the advance of first division VI Corps.
+This included serious fighting at the Battle of Opequon and the Battle of Cedar Creek.
+At Opequon, the 5th Maine supported the advance of first division VI Corps.
 The guns were advanced four times toward Winchester as the battle progressed.
 At Cedar Creek, Stevens' battery covered the right flank of second division VI Corps when it made its final stand against the Confederate assault.
 Both Wright and Sheridan recommended Stevens for promotion for his efforts.

 The 5th Maine Battery remained in the Army of the Shenandoah, in the artillery brigade commanded by Maj Albert W. Bradbury, to the end of the war.
 Stevens was mustered out of the volunteer service on July 6, 1865.
-He had received brevet rank of major on February 14, 1865 to rank from October 19, 1864.
+He had received brevet rank of major on February 14, 1865, to rank from October 19, 1864.

 Post war

 Stevens served in the Maine Legislature.
 He served in the House of Representatives in 1875 and in the senate in 1877-1878.
 Beginning in 1888, Maj Stevens served two terms as sheriff of Kennebec County before becoming probate judge in 1892.
 Judge Stevens also served on Maine's commission for monuments on the Gettysburg battlefield.
 He also was involved in his battery's veterans' association.

 Stevens married Mary Ann Yeaton on March 25, 1856.
 They had three children, but only son Don Carlos, a Unitarian minister, survived him.
-Stevens died in Augusta, Maine on December 22, 1918 and was buried in Woodside Cemetery in Belgrade.
+Stevens died in Augusta, Maine, on December 22, 1918, and was buried in Woodside Cemetery in Belgrade.